yoshino0705/Driver_Behavior_Recognition/README.md

 - Naive Bayes

 # Acknowledgements
-The models are provided by the Python Sci-kit Learning Packages
+The models are provided by the Python Sci-kit Learn Packages

 This project evaluates and ranks features within the dataset using https://github.com/WillKoehrsen/feature-selector